Last updated on August 24, 2021.

 That’s it.
 A new owner now has full access to the property and the same level of rights as you do.

 ☝️ You probably don’t want to add a new owner to your Google Search Console unless you have a good reason.
-In most cases, the full access user should be enough to the person or company that is doing an SEO audit of your website or supervising it.
+In most cases, the full access user should be enough to the person or company that is doing SEO audits of your website or supervising it.